Cédric Gerbelot

 Briefly

-I am a Courant Instructor at the Courant Institute of Mathematical Sciences, NYU.
-I obtained my PhD at the end of August 2022 at Ecole Normale Supérieure de Paris under the supervision of Florent Krzakala (EPFL) and Marc Lelarge (INRIA, ENS).
-I work at the interface between theoretical machine learning and mathematical physics.
+I work at the interface between machine learning theory, probability and mathematical physics.
 More precisely, I am interested in high-dimensional probability, optimization and mathematical methods inspired by spin glass theory.

 Here is a CV.